This article was updated on August 13, 2018.

 Internal training programs for employees and clear paths to promotion signal that you're committed to investing in your organization's human capital.
 It helps to motivate and retain your employees because you're providing them with opportunities to learn and grow.
 Bringing in outside talent could lead to a drop in employee morale, especially if the external talent is imperfect.

 Consumer-goods giant Proctor & Gamble prefers to promote and train from within.
-As an article from Entrepreneur explains, "[t]his commitment to development allowed P&G to create a leadership funnel, which has led it to fill many management positions with internal candidates.
+As Entrepreneur explains, "This commitment to development allowed P&G to create a leadership funnel, which has led it to fill many management positions with internal candidates.
 It's also landed the company at the top of Chief Executive Magazine's list of the best overall companies for leadership development for the past three years."

 Internal candidates make sense because they understand your business, your processes and your culture.
 They are already integrated into your organization, so cultural fit is never an issue.

 Benefits of Hiring an External Candidate

 External candidates have the potential to bring in best practices from other companies.
 They may also be able to look at your procedures with a fresh perspective and positively challenging your assumptions.
 By hiring an outsider, you signal that your organization seeks to shake up the status quo.
 If you want to drive a cultural change, the external candidate may be the best way to go.

 On the other hand, staying the course with internally developed leaders may suit you best.
 According to Fast Company, midsized cellphone accessory-maker Cellairis was growing rapidly but then hired an experienced outside president in 2006.
 The outside president crafted a new strategy to accelerate growth.
 But the new leadership didn't fully understand the needs of the growing enterprise, and the new strategy failed completely.
 In fact, "by 2007 its sales had dropped 33%."